cognitivetech/Quantum-Consciousness_Microtubules_Orch-OR/Microtubules-in-Vivo_CassimerisTran.md

 - Suitable for diverse cell types and stages of the cell cycle
 - Experimentally straightforward with standard laboratory equipment.

-### CHAPTER 6: Microtubule Dynamics at the Cell Cortex Probed by TIRF Microscopy
+### Chapter 6: Microtubule Dynamics at the Cell Cortex Probed by TIRF Microscopy

 **I. Introduction**
 - Discusses the application of TIRF microscopy in studying cortical microtubules